The US-Israel Military Relationship and the US-Mexico Border

 ADL also organizes an “elite” counter-terrorism seminar for law enforcement officials twice a year in the United States—the Advanced Training School—that consistently features a session on Israel’s “best practices and lessons learned in fighting terrorism,” presented by members of the Israeli military and Israel National Police, including Roy Valdman, former Israel National Police Chief Superintendent.

 According to the limited information available from the ADL, ICE officials have participated in every single ATS session (8 in total) between June 2013 and December 2016.1

-The ADL has been speaking out against Trump’s family separation policies and is co-leading a “Jewish Leadership Border Mission” August 21-22 with HIAS, visiting areas on either side of the US-Mexco border.
-So why are ADL and other Jewish organizations helping ICE officials and police trade tips with the officials in charge of Israel’s apartheid security policies?
+The ADL spoke out against Trump’s family separation policies and co-led a “Jewish Leadership Border Mission” August 21-22, 2018 with HIAS, visiting areas on either side of the US-Mexco border.
+So why did the ADL and other Jewish organizations help ICE officials and police trade tips with the officials in charge of Israel’s apartheid security policies?
 The real-world results of these exchanges have been Israeli & US officials sharing “worst practices” — deportation and detention, shoot-to-kill policies, massive spying and surveillance — that have become the go-to policies of agencies like ICE and police departments across the US.